eliotsykes/rspec-katas/supervillain-school-book-befuddler/README.md

-# Supervillain School: Book Befuddler
+# Supervillain School: The Book Befuddler

 You're an ambitious pupil of Supervillain School who's not being taken seriously by your classmates.
 Your fellow evil-doers-in-training don't believe you have what it takes to unleash chaos inside this or any other dimension.